Dental Fillings at Dental On Clarke, Crows Nest

 What causes decay?

-Tooth decay happens when plaque bacteria stay in contact with your teeth for a sufficient time, and in the presence of dietary sugars.
-Fed by the acid in the sugar, those bacteria produce powerful acids which can then dissolve the minerals from the tooth structure.
+Tooth decay happens when plaque bacteria stay in contact with your teeth for a sufficient time, in the presence of dietary sugars.
+Fed by the sugar, those bacteria produce powerful acids which can then dissolve the minerals from the tooth structure.
 If enough minerals are lost from one part of a tooth, the tooth is weakened, and becomes ‘mushy’ underneath.
 This is known as tooth decay.
 A cavity forms when the surface over the tooth decay is lost.
 Once a cavity has formed a filling is required in order to stop the decay from progressing and destroying more of your tooth’s structure.

 What happens when I get a filling?

 Prior to placing the filling material, the mushy and damaged tooth structure must be cleaned away, and the area properly treated to remove any remaining bacteria.
 Once this has been completed, the cavity will be filled with special material which mimics the natural tooth structure and provides a barrier to further bacteria.

 If a tooth is chipped, sometimes a tooth filling can be used to improve the appearance and function of the tooth.
 Teeth become chipped in various ways, such as sporting incidents, cutlery and glassware accidents, repeated trauma from piercings (of the tongue and lip), or clenching and grinding of the teeth (often during sleep).
 Your dentist can advise you on whether a tooth filling is the best kind of restoration for your situation, or whether a stronger type of restoration (like a tooth crown) might be more beneficial for your tooth.